redcarti/modularium/docs/en_US/readme.md

 > *Warning!* modularium isn't stable, so few properties can be changed

-ModulariumBot is a discord.js bot, created with modules
+ModulariumBot is a discord.js bot created with modules

 ### Primitive structure of a module
 ```js